- Docs

 Slow Downloads

-- Avoid caching plugins (they cause more problems than they solve here)
+- Don't use caching plugins — they cause more problems than they solve on a Troy Server.

-- Use a CDN for static assets (but exclude REST API)
+- Use a CDN for static assets, but exclude REST API endpoints.

 File Recovery (Graveyard)